isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 ### Repeatable Read and Long Running Transactions

-Starting a transaction at the default isolation level will force the Undo Log Purge Thread to stop at the position of our read view.
-Undo-Log entries will no longer be purged, filling up and growing the Undo-Log.
+Starting a transaction at the default isolation level will force the Undo-Log Purge Thread to stop at the position of our read view.
+Undo-Log entries
+will no longer be purged, filling up and growing the Undo-Log.
 Reads and Index Lookups become more complicated and slower, slowing down the overall performance of the database.

-It is a good idea to not have long running transactions.
+It is a good idea to not have long-running transactions.

-Maintenance Operations such as running `mysqldump --single transaction mydatabase` to make a logical backup achieve a consistent backup my maintaining a consistent read view by starting a long running transaction.
+Maintenance Operations such as running `mysqldump --single transaction mydatabase` to make a logical backup achieve a consistent backup my maintaining a consistent read view by starting a long-running transaction.
-As the dump of a large database can take some time, it is a good idea to do this at a point in time where the database is not so busy.
-Specifically where the write activity is low.
-Otherwise the incoming writes will blow up your Undo-Log by the size of the data load, and make everything slow.
+As the dump of a large database can take some time, it is a good idea to do this at a point in time when the database is not so busy.
+Specifically where write activity is low.
+Otherwise, the incoming writes will blow up your Undo-Log by the size of the data load, and make everything slow.

 While in theory these two operations - a data load and a backup - can happen